In-patient luxury rehab center in Thailand

 What is stress?

 Stress involves multiple systems ranging from metabolism to muscles and memory.
-Humans need some stress as it prepares us to respond to challenges and uncertainties.
+Humans need a certain amount of stress as it prepares us to respond to challenges and uncertainties.
 It’s part of our fight-or-flight response.
 However, when not managed properly, stress is a source of major problems.

 Chronic stress has a similar mechanism of action.
 In this case, however, stress isn’t managed properly so it becomes overwhelming to the brain and body.
 This results in impaired or limited resources to fight that stress, which causes a chain of reactions that result in physical and mental health problems.

 Not all cases of chronic stress are the same.
 There are different types of stress such as emotional, environmental, relationship, and work-related.
-That said, every type of stress can affect multiple domains of a person’s life.
-For example, work-related stress can affect a person’s relationship.
+That said, every type of stress has the potential to affect multiple domains of a person’s life.
+For example, work-related stress impacts a person’s relationship.

 Everyone experiences stress at one point or another.
-Some people may be more susceptible to chronic stress than others, however.
+Certain people tend to be more susceptible to chronic stress than others, however.
 Common risk factors for stress include work, facing an uncertain future, loneliness, and even busy traffic.

 Poverty or finances, dysfunctional family/marriage, big changes in life, lack of control in situations, overwhelming responsibilities, discrimination, hate, and abuse are all risk factors for stress.
-Having some type of physical or mental health condition also increases the risk of stress as a person attempts to cope with their illness and faces challenges along the way.
+Having a physical or mental health condition increases the risk of stress too, as a person attempts to cope with their illness and faces challenges along the way.

-At the same time, strong stress reactions can be traced to experiences such as traumatic events.
+At the same time, strong stress reactions are traced to experiences such as traumatic events.
 People who were abused or neglected are more vulnerable to stress than those who were not.
-The same applies to individuals who have experienced other types of trauma such as accidents, war, and violence, just to name a few.
+The same applies to individuals who have experienced other types of trauma such as accidents, war, and violence.

-When it comes to the effects of stress on the body, it affects almost all systems, including musculoskeletal, respiratory, endocrine, cardiovascular, nervous, reproductive, and gastrointestinal.
+When it comes to the effects of stress on the body, it affects almost all systems, including the musculoskeletal, respiratory, endocrine, cardiovascular, nervous, reproductive, and gastrointestinal systems.

 Additionally, the effects of stress extend to a person’s behavior.
-Productivity at work or school may suffer as well as the relationship with family, friends, coworkers, and a significant other.
+Productivity at work or school suffer, as well as the relationship with family, friends, coworkers, and a significant other.
 Under stress, people tend to make decisions that further jeopardize their quality of life.

 Why do I need to avoid stress?